Acuña, Braves get 1st win; top Nats 7-6 to open doubleheader

 The Nationals batted around in the first against Max Fried and scored four; Trea Turner’s two-run shot, his second homer in two days, was the highlight.

-The Braves sent nine men up in the second and plated five against Erick Fedde to lead 6-5; Acuña, Travis d’Arnaud and starting pitcher Fried were among those who drove in runs.
+The Braves sent nine men up in the second; Acuña, Fried and Travis d’Arnaud were among those driving in runs.

-Fedde (0-1) only got five outs.
-Fried recorded six and was followed by Josh Tomlin (1-0), who threw two hitless innings and was credited with the win.
+Fried recorded six — he was pulled after the second, when he got hit on the lower left leg by a ball hit by Soto — and was followed by Josh Tomlin (1-0), who threw two hitless innings and was credited with the win.

+“I told him he’s the ultimate Swiss Army knife,” Snitker said about Tomlin.
+“You can use him in any situation.”

 Atlanta tacked on an insurance run in the seventh on a wild pitch by Wander Suero.

 Washington is missing nine players because of a coronavirus outbreak that led to the postponement of the team’s first four games.
-That included Monday’s series-opener against Atlanta, which was shifted to Wednesday.

-Four players tested positive for COVID-19, and another five who would have been on the 26-man roster are under quarantine because they were identified through contact tracing as having potentially been exposed to the illness.
+Four players tested positive for COVID-19, and another five who would have been on the 26-man roster are under quarantine because they potentially were exposed to the illness.

-Two of the additions from the Nationals’ alternate training site — a group that one of them, catcher Jonathan Lucroy, likened to “The Replacements,” the 2000 Keanu Reeves film about football players filling in during a strike — made their MLB debuts: Cody Wilson flied out as a pinch-hitter and lefty reliever Sam Clay struck out two in a scoreless inning.
+Two of the additions from the Nationals’ alternate training site made their MLB debuts in Game 1 Wednesday: Cody Wilson flied out as a pinch-hitter and lefty reliever Sam Clay struck out two in a scoreless inning with Dad on hand.

+“Doesn’t matter how many people are in the crowd, I can hear him over everybody,” the 27-year-old Clay said.

 In the doubleheader’s second game, 2019 World Series MVP Stephen Strasburg was slated to make his first start for the Nationals since being shut down after just five innings last season because he needed carpal tunnel surgery on his right wrist.

-Reliever Huascar Ynoa was Atlanta’s likely starter in Game 2.
+Reliever Huascar Ynoa was starting Game 2 for Atlanta.

 TRAINER’S ROOM

+Braves: Neither Fried nor Snitker sounded too worried about the lefty’s leg.
+“Nothing too serious,” the pitcher said.

 Nationals: Players under quarantine could rejoin the club on its upcoming six-game road trip, manager Dave Martinez said.
 “It’s a possibility.
-It really is,” Martinez said.
-“The good news is these guys are testing negative with the nasal swab and the saliva test.”
+It really is,” he said.

 UP NEXT

-Braves: After a day off, play their home opener Friday against the Phillies, with Charlie Morton starting for Atlanta against Zack Wheeler.
+Braves: Home opener is Friday against the Phillies, with Charlie Morton starting for Atlanta against Zack Wheeler.

-Nationals: Planned to fly to California on Wednesday night; after a day off, they open a three-game set at the Dodgers on Friday.
-Martinez wanted his players to get a chance to rest and adjust to the time difference.
-“It’s been a long week,” he said.
+Nationals: Planned to fly to California on Wednesday night; they open a three-game set at the Dodgers on Friday.
+“It’s been a long week,” Martinez said.
 “It’s been a long week for all of us.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports